asangvnit/sysprog-workshop/Setup.md

 ## System Requirements

-You need to install Linux on your system if you are not running it already.
-Of course if you love your Windows/MacOS too much there are other options:
+In order to follow along through the theory and lab sessions for this seminar, you will need to install Linux on your laptop/desktop if you are not running it already.
+In fact even if your laptop is running some flavour or Linux already, we strongly recommend that you follow the steps given in this document.
+There are other options that we considered for this workshop.
+Here are some of them:

 - [VirtualBox](https://virtualbox.org/) - works on Windows & Mac
 - [Multipass](https://canonical.com/multipass) - works on Windows & Mac
 - WSL (Windows Services for Linux) - works on Windows
 - Parallels - works on Mac and is usually an overkill

 VirtualBox is more GUI driven and simple to use.
-Multipass is easier to use and customize.

-We will use `multipass` for this workshop for running performance and leak monitoring tools.
-For programming in C++, we will need [Visual Studio Code](https://code.visualstudio.com/download).
-To make things easier, we will use *Docker* for running VS Code [code-server](https://github.com/coder/code-server) inside a docker container.
-Inside the container, we will tools like `cmake`, GNU/Clang C++ compiler, GDB etc.
+However, Multipass is easier to use and customize and CLI based making it an ideal choice.
+We will use `multipass` for this workshop for running performance and leak monitoring tools covered during the theory session of this workshop.

+For doing programming assignments in C++, you will need some code editor.
+[Visual Studio Code](https://code.visualstudio.com/download) is a good choice these days for most of the beginners.
+To make it easier to install VS Code and accompanying tools, we will use *Docker*. [code-server](https://github.com/coder/code-server) is a popular option for setting up VS Code inside a docker container and then using it directly from your Web Browser (Chrome/Microsoft Edge/Firefox etc).
+Inside the container, you will also need to install tools like `cmake`, GNU/Clang C++ compiler, GDB etc. So lets get started right away.

 ## Install docker

-We are assuming that everyone has a relatively modern Linux/MacOS laptop that’s connected to the internet.
-This workshop involves downloading software from the internet and accessing other machines on the LAN.
-In order to get started, make sure that you have the latest version of [docker desktop](https://www.docker.com/products/docker-desktop/) installed.
-Install it and open the terminal window from inside the docker application.
-Then run following commands to pull the code-server image from the docker hub and make sure that it is successfully installed (On linux/macos you might need to use sudo while running any of the docker commands)
+Make sure that you download and install the latest version of [docker desktop](https://www.docker.com/products/docker-desktop/) on your system i.e. laptop/desktop (referred to as `host` in the rest of this document).
+Install it and open the terminal window inside docker destkop.
+Then run following commands to pull the `code-server` image from the **docker hub**.

-### Installing code-server docker container
+### Installing code-server container

+Execute following commands inside the terminal windows inside `docker desktop` application

 ```sh
 $ docker pull codercom/code-server